hyperswine/Arcboot/docs/ARCBOOT.md

 - an ARM based GPU like Mali or PowerVR can be used with ARM/RISCV processors.
 Neutron loads driver modules for those components based on MMIO.
 Arcboot tells Neutron via ACPI the graphics units available
 - Neutron should load its 3D graphics subsystem when a supported GPU is detected by ACPI

+Neutron and arcgraphics takes up the bulk of the logic base.
+Neutron is mostly responsible for memory management of graphics memory in either unified or dedicated memory modes.
+Command buffers are to be submitted, algorithms to schedule jobs, FIFOS and dual kernel buffer copies for max storage potential.
+(Maybe better to just use one)

+Arcgraphics is responsible for converting vulkan/wgpu cpu code into an executable API on the underlying Neutron Arcgraphics Driver and Neutron DRM.

+## Arcdrivers

+Arcdrivers are drivers that are loadable in arcboot and 'passable' to arcboot kernels.
+These drivers are generally quite simple and only wrap around the most basic of functionality after setting up MMIO.
+Functions like `open, close, read, write`.
+Some drivers like arcgpu comes in 3 phases, arcboot -> neutron -> arcgraphics.